aashiq-ahmed-robotics/Robotics-Projects/Maze-Solving-Robot/README.md

 # Maze Solving Robot using Dijkstra’s Algorithm

 ## Overview
-This project implements a maze-solving robot that uses Dijkstra’s algorithm to compute the shortest path from a start point to a goal.
-The maze is modeled as a graph where intersections represent nodes and paths represent edges.
+This project implements a maze-solving robot that uses Dijkstra’s algorithm to determine the shortest path from a start point to a destination.

-## Algorithm Used
+## Concept
+- The maze is represented as a graph
+- Each intersection is treated as a node
+- Paths between nodes are edges with weights
-- Dijkstra’s shortest path algorithm
+- Dijkstra’s algorithm computes the shortest path
-- Priority queue / adjacency matrix for cost calculation

-## Navigation Approach
-- Maze converted into graph structure
-- Robot maps paths using IR sensors
-- Algorithm selects optimal path
-- PID control ensures smooth motion

 ## Hardware Used
 - Arduino UNO